 \item The \textit{Dimmer}: When the viewing angle range falls within the outflow-cleared funnel in the polar direction or the thick outflow in the equatorial direction, it results in minor fluctuations in the light curve in the X-ray and optical/NUV bands, respectively.
 This specific scenario corresponds to TDE candidates that show little variability, such as ASASSN-14li.

-\item The \textit{Blinker}: When the viewing angle spans a moderate range and crosses $\sim 50^{\degree}$, it induces intense variability in the X-ray light curve.
-X-ray emission may disappear when the viewing angle is $\gtrsim 50^{\circ}$, while optical and NUV emissions have a slight increase.
+\item The \textit{Blinker}: When the viewing angle spans a moderate range and shifts between the thick outflow region and the polar region, it induces intense variability in the X-ray light curve.
+X-ray emission may disappear when the light of sight is directed towards the thick outflow region, while optical and NUV emissions have a slight increase.
 This inverse relationship between the X-ray and optical/UV light curves aligns with observations of the TDE candidate J0456-20 \citep{Liu_J045650_2023,liu_rapid_2024}.

 \item The \textit{Siren}: For extremely large tilt angles and $\varphi$, the viewing angle can span a range from $\sim 0^{\circ}$ to $180^{\circ}$.
 This sweeping motion carries the observer's line of sight from one side of the polar direction to the opposite side, resulting in extreme large modulations in both optical/UV and X-ray light curves.
 During a single precession cycle, both optical and X-ray emissions are observed to exhibit two peaks.
 Moreover, the two X-ray peaks can be distinct in flux and other characteristics.